 - 9 How To Clean Your Oven With Lemons?

 - 10 What Materials Do I Need To Clean My Oven?

 Make sure to read the manual and note any specific do’s and don’ts according to the manufacturer If this is the first time you have cleaned your toaster oven (brand new or new-to-you).

-To keeping it safe and in top condition cleaning your toaster oven is really essential.
+To keep it safe and in top condition, cleaning your toaster oven is essential.
 You will reduce any fire risk when you remove crumbs and grease left behind from meals past by regularly cleaning this small appliance.
-Also, food particles from other meals can impart a smoky or burnt flavor to the meals you’re heating.
+Also, food particles from other meals can impart a smoky or burnt flavour to the meals you’re heating.

 The clean toaster is the secret to a good toast.
 And I am sure you prefer your appliances shiny and polished as you bought them yesterday.
 And don’t know how to clean a toaster properly, it can turn out to a big mess.
 It isn’t as hard as it may seem.

 Unplug Your Toaster: Before you start cleaning it Make sure it is completely cool.
 It is best if you put it near a sink.
 That way, it will be easier to clean up afterwards.
 And then put something under your toaster, like a newspaper or a table-cloth.